 Create a circle of skittles around the edge of the plate.

-Then add a little warm water to the plate and watch the dye run.
+Then add a little warm water to the plate and watch the colour run.

 It makes a fantastic rainbow and you cant keep your eyes off it!

 11. Tea Sprinkle

 For this one you need some teabags preferable herbal tea with a strong smell.
 Snip the edge of the tea bag and sprinkle from a height.
 Then spread the tea out with your hands as this will release more of the smells.